djd1283/tgalert/README.md

 Extra features:

-- If .tg-config does not exist, write() performs no action and throws no error.
-It can be used in code without worry.
+- If .tg-config does not exist, write() performs no action and throws no error; it can be used in code without worry
+- Can specify different config location if necessary
 - If program crashes on exception it will notify on Telegram (all but KeyboardInterupt and SyntaxError)